arthursb2016/ui-scaler/README.md

 ## Advantage

-You don't need to waste time checking or adjusting your interface on different desktop screen resolutions, it will basically look the same in all of them
+You don’t need to waste time checking or adjusting your interface across different desktop screen resolutions — it will look virtually the same on all of them.

 ## Usage